An Anticapitalist Perspective on Tech

 The internet, much like the physical world, is a wonderful place full of resources and opportunity.
 How we choose to use it is one of the biggest questions of our time.
 As the divide between the physical and digital world becomes ever blurrier, it is important to remember the example of The Luddites.

 The Luddites were textile workers.
-In 1812, Ned Ludd, from whom the Luddites take their name, wrote the following:
+In 1812, it's said that Ned Ludd, from whom the Luddites take their name, wrote the following:

 Whereas by the charter granted by our late sovereign Lord Charles II by the Grace of God King of Great Britain France and Ireland, the framework knitters are empowered to break and destroy all frames and engines that fabricate articles in a fraudulent and deceitful manner and to destroy all framework knitters’ goods whatsoever that are so made...